Shake It Up: Break It Down

-Shake It Up: Break It Down (known as Shake It Up: Dance Dance internationally, or simply Shake It Up) is the debut soundtrack from the first season (2010–2011) of Disney Channel hit original series, Shake It Up.
+Shake It Up: Break It Down (known as Shake It Up: Dance Dance internationally, or simply Shake It Up) is the soundtrack from the first season (2010–2011) of Disney Channel hit original series, Shake It Up.
 It was released on July 12, 2011 as a 2 Disc CD + DVD combo, with the DVD showing the dance steps.
 It has peaked at number 22 on the US Billboard 200 and topped the US Billboard Top Soundtracks and the US Billboard Kid Albums.
 Elsewhere, it has peaked at number 65 in Mexico.

 Singles

 "Shake It Up" by Selena Gomez was released as first promotional single and peaked at number 9 on the U.S. Billboard Bubbling Under Hot 100 Singles chart and is also serves as the series theme song.
 "Watch Me" by Bella Thorne and Zendaya, was released as lead single and peaked at number 86 on U.S. Billboard Hot 100.